South Carolina Deed Requirements

 - Confidential Personal Information.
 A South Carolina deed should not include any sensitive personal identifying information—such as Social Security number, driver’s license or passport number, financial account or credit card number, or passwords—unless expressly required by law, regulation, or court order.10

-Execution Requirements for South Carolina Deeds
+Signing Requirements for South Carolina Deeds

 - Current Owner’s Signature.
 A South Carolina deed must include the original signature of the current owner (the grantor).
 Signatures should match and appear immediately above the signer’s printed or typed name in the deed.11